Preserve Use Guidelines

 - Recreation that disturbs other visitors

-- Use of drones or other aerial models (without explicit approval from Teatown)
+- Use of drones or other aerial models from Teatown property (without explicit approval from Teatown)

 Special Use Guidelines: